Vinfall/sb/MIGRATION.md

 ## spice-guest-tools

-This is NOT directly a migration, but use another different (and better) tool instead.
+This is NOT directly a migration, but use another (read: better) tool instead.

 ```powershell
 sudo scoop uninstall sb/spice-guest-tools